 Earth science, but she is definitely open to learning new things.

-Caleen took a minor in history and has found it is hard to stay away from this subject.
+Caleen loves to hike and explore new places, especially with her dog, an Alaskan Malamute.
+Having a malamute companion has been an important part of her life for over 30 years.
+She also took a minor in history and has found it is hard to stay away from taking this perspective on subjects.
 As soon as a subject has a historical slant it immediately becomes interesting (even when the subject itself may not be too engrossing to start with).

 Transferred to University of Alberta to do Geology.

 Modern marine sediments, heavy mineralogy and sediment geochemistry in northern Juan de Fuca Strait.

 Caleen has worked for over 30 years in the field of Geology.
 She has worked in a wide range of areas from marine sediments to mineral exploration to remote sensing.
 Keeping up with changing technology and making the best use of it in whatever project she undertook has been a continuing theme in her work.
 The sample below includes the first two pages of a paper written by Caleen covering a research project while in progress.
 The paper was subsequently published in a technical journal.